Aristotle-Metadata-Enterprises/django-jsonforms/README.rst

 .. image:: https://travis-ci.org/Aristotle-Metadata-Enterprises/django-jsonforms.svg?branch=master
     :target: https://travis-ci.org/Aristotle-Metadata-Enterprises/django-jsonforms

+django-jsonforms provides Django integration for json-editor (https://github.com/json-editor/json-editor).
-django-jsonforms provides the JSONSchemaField, a Django form field that renders a dynamic form created from a json schema.
-The form is created using json-editor (https://github.com/jdorn/json-editor).
-The field also validates submitted data against the json schema and can be rendered as a standard form field.
+It provides the JSONSchemaField, a Django form field that renders the dynamic form created by json-editor, loading in any initial form data.
+The field can be rendered in the same way as any othe django field and also validates submitted data against the json schema on submission.

 Installation
 ------------